marksimi/omscs_schedule_2_gcal/README.md

 6. Select the Google Calendar where you want to add these events (typically, this is the one you're logged into).
 7. Click `Import`.

 Now, you should see the OMSCS class schedules in your Google Calendar.
+Here's a [YouTube video of these steps](https://youtu.be/SEV5bjQ2Wi8?si=FcGyj8wB6471wvxc&t=294).

 ## Please Report Errors